-Arctic and Antarctic surface air temperature, updated to December 2016
+Arctic and Antarctic surface air temperature, updated to March 2018

 Diagram showing area weighted Arctic (70-90°N) monthly surface air temperature anomalies (HadCRUT4) since January 2000, in relation to the WMO normal period 1961-1990.
-The thin line shows the monthly temperature anomaly, while the thicker line shows the running 37 month (c.
+The thin line shows the monthly temperature anomaly, while the thicker line shows the running 37-month (c.
 3 year) average.

-Diagram showing area weighted Antarctic (70-90 $^{\circ}$ N) monthly surface air temperature anomalies (HadCRUT4) since January 2000, in relation to the WMO normal period 1961-1990.
-The thin line shows the monthly temperature anomaly, while the thicker line shows the running 37 month (c.
+Diagram showing area weighted Antarctic (70-90°N) monthly surface air temperature anomalies (HadCRUT4) since January 2000, in relation to the WMO normal period 1961-1990.
+The thin line shows the monthly temperature anomaly, while the thicker line shows the running 37-month (c.
 3 year) average.

-Diagram showing area weighted Arctic (70-90 $^{\circ}$ N) monthly surface air temperature anomalies (HadCRUT4) since January 1957, in relation to the WMO normal period 1961-1990.
-The thin line shows the monthly temperature anomaly, while the thicker line shows the running 37 month (c.
+Diagram showing area weighted Arctic (70-90°N) monthly surface air temperature anomalies (HadCRUT4) since January 1957, in relation to the WMO normal period 1961-1990.
+The thin line shows the monthly temperature anomaly, while the thicker line shows the running 37-month (c.
 3 year) average.

 Diagram showing area weighted Antarctic (70-90°N) monthly surface air temperature anomalies (HadCRUT4) since January 1957, in relation to the WMO normal period 1961-1990.
-The thin line shows the monthly temperature anomaly, while the thicker line shows the running 37 month (c.
+The thin line shows the monthly temperature anomaly, while the thicker line shows the running 37-month (c.
 3 year) average.

 Diagram showing area-weighted Arctic (70-90°N) monthly surface air temperature anomalies (HadCRUT4) since January 1920, in relation to the WMO normal period 1961-1990.
-The thin line shows the monthly temperature anomaly, while the thicker line shows the running 37 month (c.
+The thin line shows the monthly temperature anomaly, while the thicker line shows the running 37-month (c.
 3 year) average.
 Because of the relatively small number of Arctic stations before 1930, month-to-month variations in the early part of the temperature record are larger than later.
 The period from about 1930 saw the establishment of many new Arctic meteorological stations, first in Russia and Siberia, and following the 2nd World War, also in North America.
-The period since 2000 is warm, about as warm as the period 1930-1940.
+The period since 2005 is warm, about as warm as the period 1930-1940.

-As the HadCRUT4 data series has improved high latitude coverage data coverage (compared to the HadCRUT3 series) the individual 5°x5° grid cells has been weighted according to their surface area.
-This is in contrast to Gillet et al. 2008 which calculated a simple average, with no consideration to the surface area represented by the individual 5°x5° grid cells.
+As the HadCRUT4 data series has improved high latitude coverage data coverage (compared to the HadCRUT3 series), the individual $5^{\circ}x5^{\circ}$ grid cells has been weighted according to their surface area.
+This contrasts with Gillet et al. 2008 which calculated a simple average, with no consideration of the effect of latitude on the surface area represented by individual $5^{\circ}x5^{\circ}$ grid cells.